TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 **Let’s go through an example scenario of writing a hypothesis:**

 Say that you are a product manager at startup that creates a mobile app to help waiters and waitresses keep track of their tips.
-You have noticed that users who document their tips 4 times a week have a higher retention rate.
+You have noticed that users who document their tips four times a week have a higher retention rate.
 You want to see if you can increase the number of times current users use the app within a week.

 _What are you going to change within the app?_